haraldng/omnipaxos/docs/omnipaxos/unicache.md

-UniCache is a feature that introduces a cache in OmniPaxos to handle skewed data. **UniCache acts as a dictionary that maps popular data to smaller encodings**.
+UniCache is a feature that can reduce the amount of data sent between servers if the data is skewed and certain values reoccur often. **UniCache acts as a dictionary that maps popular data to smaller encodings**.
 Users annotate fields in the `Entry` that are cachable, and when such a value is encountered, it gets transmitted as an encoding instead.
-In this way, OmniPaxos can reduce the network I/O in skewed workloads by encoding frequently repeated data.
+In this way, OmniPaxos can reduce the network I/O in skewed workloads by encoding frequently repeated data as smaller types.

 ![unicache](../images/unicache-example.png)